Reporter’s picks: my game plan for IAC

 Monday, Oct.
 21,1:15-2:45 p.m. in Grand Ballroom ABC

 This panel with heads of government space agencies provides broad context for the week’s discussions.
-If all goes as planned, NASA Administrator Jim Bridenstine and the leaders of the Russian, Indian, French, Japanese and Chinese space agencies will discuss the challenges and opportunities they see ahead for their countries, followed by a Q&A with attendees.
+If all goes as planned, NASA Administrator Jim Bridenstine and the leaders of the Russian, Indian, European, Japanese and Chinese space agencies will discuss the challenges and opportunities they see ahead for their countries, followed by a Q&A with attendees.

 From Earth to the Moon and Mars: An Astronaut Roundtable